-A skills-first approach increases female representation in talent pools, especially in occupations that currently have low female representation.
+A skills-first approach enhances the presence of women in talent pools, particularly in occupations with currently minimal representation of women.
 We define occupations where women are most underrepresented as those occupations that are in the bottom quartile for their country in terms of share of women employed in the last five years.
-These occupations span industries but are most concentrated in Technology, Construction, and Manufacturing.
-In most countries, they include titles such as: Engineering Team Lead, Test Engineer, Software Engineer, Solutions Architect, Sales Director, Construction Manager, Supply Chain Supervisor, and Equity Trader.
+These occupations span industries, but are most concentrated in Technology, Construction, and Manufacturing.
+In most countries, they include titles such as Engineering Team Lead, Test Engineer, Software Engineer, Solutions Architect, Sales Director.
+Construction Manager, Supply Chain Supervisor, and Equity Trader.

 If companies hire for skills rather than prior job titles, the overall talent pool expands for both men and women at roughly the same rate.

 However, in jobs where women are underrepresented, the proportion of women in the talent pool would increase 24% more than it would for men with a skills-first approach.

-This would increase female participation in the workforce mainly because the pool of female workers has a lot of transferable skills that are not considered when hiring managers rely on traditional hiring methodologies.
+This would increase women's participation in the workforce mainly because the pool of women workers has a lot of transferable skills that are not considered when hiring managers rely on traditional hiring methodologies.
 The lack of representation in certain jobs may not be due to a shortage of women with relevant skills, but may be caused by the biases propagated by hiring based on direct experience.

-For example, in Germany, Engineering Team Lead has 14% female representation in the prior job title pool, but has 35% representation in the skills-first pool.
+For example, in Germany, Engineering Team Lead has 14% representation of women in the prior job title pool, but has 35% representation in the skills-first pool.
 If companies were to hire for this role using a skills-first approach, the overall talent pool of women increases by 10x, compared to a 3x increase for men.
-Overall, the talent pool of women increases 30% more than men in Germany for jobs where women are underrepresented.
-The US would experience a similar increase.
-Overall, the talent pool of women in the US increases 26% more than it does for men in jobs where women are underrepresented.
-For example, in the US, only 20% of workers with the title Test Engineer are women, but women make up 47% of the talent pool based on relevant skills.
-When companies look beyond job titles and hire a Test Engineer based on skills, the overall talent pool for women increases by 9x, compared to men which increases by 3x.
-Explore the talent pool increase by gender for more male-dominated occupations in Table 1.
+Overall. the talent pool of women increases 30% more than men in Germany for jobs where women are underrepresented.
+Sweden would experience an even sharper increase.
+Overall, the talent pool of women in Sweden increases 41% more than it does for men in jobs where women are underrepresented.
+For example, in Sweden, only 18% of workers with the title Machine Learning Engineer are women, but women make up 26% of the talent pool based on relevant skills.
+When companies in Sweden look beyond job titles and hire a Machine Learning Engineer based on skills, the overall talent pool for women increases by 6x, compared to men which increases by 4x.
+Explore the talent pool increase by gender for more sample occupations in Table 1.